-You don’t have to make bread to understand Paul’s command, but knowing about it could help.
-His list of ingredients to avoid and to use is just as important for us today.
+You don’t have to make bread to understand Paul’s command, but knowing about it helps.
+His list of ingredients to avoid and use is just as important today.

 There are two kinds of bread in the world: the puffy kind and the flat kind.